howtoscalenn/howtoscalenn.github.io/index.md

 and we usually keep HPs like Adam(W)’s betas, epsilon, and weight decay fixed across different compute budgets, and only tune the lr.

-In other words, if all hyperparameters were tuned jointly (including Adam(W)’s betas, epsilon, weight decay, and lr), then the idea of an “optimal bsz” might be meaningless (see [Simo's note](https://cloneofsimo.notion.site/What-to-do-to-scale-up-09e469d7c3444d6a90305397c38a46f5)),
+In other words, if all HPs were tuned jointly (including Adam(W)’s betas, epsilon, weight decay, and lr), then the idea of an “optimal bsz” might be meaningless (see [Simo's note](https://cloneofsimo.notion.site/What-to-do-to-scale-up-09e469d7c3444d6a90305397c38a46f5)),
 But in practice, as long as we only tune the lr while leaving the rest fixed, the notion of an optimal bsz still holds some practical value.